 CLAIM ONE FOR YOURSELF!

-A batch of Brainjos is currently in production and available for pre-order (estimated completion date early 2018).
+A batch of Brainjos is currently in production and available for pre-order (estimated completion date April 2018).

 Click the button below to pre-order the Brainjo (payment securely processed through Stripe):